 The DigiFarm minimum viable product (MVP) pilot, launched in three Kenyan counties from March to September 2017, registered over 200,000 dairy farmers with 60,000 active users, far surpassed the original goal of registering 50,000 farmers on the system.
 Spurred on by the market response, Safaricom and partners continued to build the “bundle” of services on the DigiFarm platform to include the DigiFarm input loan, which is fully credit scored and available to qualified farmers in minutes.
 By June 2018, DigiFarm has registered nearly 700,000 farmers in its first year of the full product bundle, with approximately 35% active rates and received over 200,000 loan applications.

 The third major phase of development for DigiFarm was initiated in early 2018 to build a digital marketplace for registered farmers, linking them to a wide range of fair-price buyers, along with the training and input credit they need, but also building in new services to reinforce the farmer journey, including access to soil testing and new cash loans to support the harvest.
-Market access services were launched in pilot in October 2018, as the platform neared 1 million registered farmers.
+Market access services were piloted in October 2018, as the platform neared 1 million registered farmers.

 What is DigiFarm today?

 DigiFarm is accessible on any type of phone through its’ USSD based platform accessed by dialing *283#.
-Once a farmer dials the short-code, a menu appears with options and suite of services.
+Once a farmer dials the short-code, a menu appears with options and a suite of services.
 Given the rising number of Kenyan smallholders, particularly youth, using smartphones, DigiFarm will launch its’ Android app in 2019.
 Safaricom plans to reach more than 3 million farmers over the next two years.
 Safaricom is continuously working on iterating and building the DigiFarm suite of services to including insurance and other key services, such as access to mechanization and transport services.